sandratoh/lighthouse-web-notes/Week_4/Day_5/Big_O_Notation.md

 Possible technical interview Q: evaluate the running time of an algorithm using Big O notation.

+*Note*: Big O is evaluating worst case scenario, the opposite of `O` is the best case scenario known as Ω (omega)

 ## Intro

 * Syntax: `O()`